-- Acknowledge the woman's emotional response, whatever it is. - Say (and show) you are sorry for her/their loss, if appropriate, but ... - ...be aware that it might make some women feel worse. - Recognise that uncertainty is difficult to cope with and acknowledge how hard it is to wait for a scan, or a specialist appointment, or test results. - Acknowledge the impact of additional factors: loss after fertility problems or treatment; recurrent miscarriage. - Don't assume that the shorter the gestation, the less the sense of loss. - She might need time off work.
-Ask her if it would help. - Giving statistics might help, but it also might not.
+- Acknowledge the woman's emotional response, whatever it is. - Say (and show) you are sorry for her/their loss, if appropriate, but ... - ...be aware that it might make some women feel worse. - Recognise that uncertainty is difficult to cope with and acknowledge how hard it is to wait for a scan, or a specialist appointment, or test results. - Acknowledge the impact of additional factors: loss after fertility problems or treatment; recurrent miscarriage. - Don't assume that the shorter the gestation, the less the sense of loss. - Giving statistics might help, but it also might not.